davidthewatson/davidthewatson.github.io/src/about/index.md

 For me, drums made jazz approachable until my mind, body, and soul coalesced.
 I'm still learning.
 Classics have their place, but live trio fusion is where I find peace.

-I planned to be a classical musician, but I gave up my music scholarship to study computer science.
+I planned to be a classical musician, but I gave up my music scholarship when I dropped out of music school to study computer science instead.
 My parents said a good corporate job would pay the rent until I realized that my gig money paid the mortgage.
 I spent years gigging so my time learning music was well-spent.

 The [beauty of jazz](https://thebaffler.com/salvos/jazz-is-freedom-grimstad) as an art form is that it depends on the artist, the listener, and the artist-listener.
 Jazz is the greatest triumph of listening as art.
 Take a bassist like Ron Carter, a drummer like Bryan Blade, a guitarist like Pat Metheny, and a pianist like Marcin Wasilewski, then listen carefully to their transcendent sound.